mit-han-lab/data-efficient-gans/README.md

 If you find this code helpful, please cite our paper:
 ```
-@article{zhao2020diffaugment,
+@inproceedings{zhao2020diffaugment,
   title={Differentiable Augmentation for Data-Efficient GAN Training},
   author={Zhao, Shengyu and Liu, Zhijian and Lin, Ji and Zhu, Jun-Yan and Han, Song},
-  journal={arXiv preprint arXiv:2006.10738},
+  booktitle={Conference on Neural Information Processing Systems (NeurIPS)},
   year={2020}
 }
 ```

 ## Acknowledgements

 We thank NSF Career Award #1943349, MIT-IBM Watson AI Lab, Google, Adobe, and Sony for supporting this research.
-We thank TensorFlow Research Cloud for supporting this research with Cloud TPUs.
+Research supported with Cloud TPUs from Google's TensorFlow Research Cloud (TFRC).
 We thank William S. Peebles and Yijun Li for helpful comments.